padrinoDB/ipmr/README.md

 distribution to produce a new one at *t* + 1.
 Equations 3-6 describe how existing individuals can survive, and if they survive, grow or shrink.
 Equations 7-10 describe how existing individuals create new individuals.
-In order to implement this, we need to fit regression models to our data.
-The following set of generalized linear models are equivalent to the functional forms described above:
+In order to implement this, we usually fit regression models to our data.
+The following set of generalized linear models correspond to the functional forms described above:

 1. Survival (*s*(*z*) / `s`): a generalized linear model w/ a logit link.